Skip to main content

-“America’s AI Action Plan”: Federal Blueprint for Massive AI-Infrastructure Buildout
+“America’s AI Action Plan”: Federal Blueprint for Multi-Trillion Dollar Opportunity

-“America’s AI Action Plan”: Federal Blueprint for Massive AI-Infrastructure Buildout
+“America’s AI Action Plan”: Federal Blueprint for Multi-Trillion Dollar Opportunity

 The Plan Proposes Policies to Streamline Regulation and Spur Construction of “American AI Infrastructure”

-The Plan's Build American AI Infrastructure Pillar
+The Build American AI Infrastructure Pillar

-The Plan directs federal agencies to "identify, revise, or repeal regulations… that unnecessarily hinder AI development or deployment" (Plan, p.
-3).
-This overarching directive aims to stimulate rapid AI growth through streamlined policies that expedite permitting processes, open federal lands for construction of AI infrastructure, produce skilled workers to build these projects, and establish stringent security standards to protect them.
+The Build American AI Infrastructure pillar of the Plan is intended to further stimulate surging AI growth through policies that expedite permitting processes, open federal lands for construction of AI infrastructure, produce skilled workers to build these projects, and establish stringent security standards to protect them.

-1. Streamlined Regulations For AI-Related Projects
+1. Streamlined Regulations For AI Infrastructure Projects

-- Agencies shall "establish new Categorical Exclusions under NEPA to cover data center-related actions that normally do not have a significant effect on the environment"
+• Agencies shall “establish new Categorical Exclusions under NEPA to cover data center-related actions that normally do not have a significant effect on the environment.”

-- The administration will "expand the use of the FAST-41 process to cover all data center and data center energy projects eligible under the Fixing America's Surface Transportation Act of 2015"
+• The administration will “expand the use of the FAST-41 process to cover all data center and data center energy projects eligible under the Fixing America's Surface Transportation Act of 2015.”

-- Relevant agencies shall "explore the need for a nationwide Clean Water Act Section 404 permit for data centers"
+• Relevant agencies shall “explore the need for a nationwide Clean Water Act Section 404 permit for data centers.”

-- Agencies will "make Federal lands available for data center construction and the construction of power generation infrastructure"
+• Agencies will “make Federal lands available for data center construction and the construction of power generation infrastructure.”

 2. Development of Energy Infrastructure to Support AI-Related Projects